btd/rollup-plugin-visualizer/README.md

 * file's path
 * files hierarchy (fs tree for your files)

+## Upgrades

+v1 -> v2: For v2 was a lot of internal changes, but external interface has not changed.

 ## Acknowledgements

 Initially this plugin was based on `webpack-visualizer`, but in the end used only styles and layout.
 Thanks to the tons of people around internet for great examples of d3 usage.
 Also i would like to thank you Mike Bostock for awesome D3, and tons of examples.